 Redux Contemporary Art Center, featuring Redux Studios, 1056 King Street, Charleston.
-Main Gallery, Through Mar.
-16 - "Photo / Object," featuring a group show curated by Kirsten Hoving.
-Mar.
-29 - May 18 - "Brave New World: A Solo Exhibition of Tyrone Geter," curated by Leila Davenport Ross of Show & Tell Art and Design..
-A reception will be held on Mar.
-29, from 5-8pm.
-"Brave New World" is a showcase of Geter's recent mixed media large scale charcoal drawings, and accompanying detailed sculptural installations.
-Geter's work shows both the the harsh truth of the subject's reality of bearing the brunt, as well as their strength and power to adapt, providing the audience with a sense of awe of their strength and with their evolution and hope for our collective future.
-Gallery 1056.
-Through Mar.
-16 - "Making Time," featuring works by Daisy Mcellan.
-Lightning Residency Gallery, Through Mar.
+Main Gallery, Feb.
+2 - Mar.
+16 - "Photo / Object." featuring a group show curated by Kirsten Hoving.
+A reception will be held on Feb.
+2, from 5-8pm.
+Gallery 1056, Feb.
+2 - Mar.
+16 - "Making Time," featuring works by Daisy McClellan.
+A reception will be held on Feb.
+2, from 5-8pm.
+Lightning Residency Gallery, Feb.
+2 - Mar.
 16 - "Cool Cats: Redux Artists Works on Paper".
+A reception will be held on Feb.
+2, from 5-8pm.
 Participating artists include: Hale Horstman, Karen Vournakis, Kris Hanson, Daisy McClellan, Rebecca Hopkins, Susan Altman, Nancy Perry, Taylor Faulkner, Lauren Sloan, Carson Carroll, Jenifer Padilla, Jillian Thorvaldson, Kirsten Hoving, George Read, Shannon Mayo McBride, Nick Kawcynski, Susan Vitali, Liz Lantz, Rebecca Dew, Christine Patterson, and Kate Ritchie.
 Ongoing - In May, 2017, Redux relocated to 1056 King Street with 38 studios, three galleries, a larger print shop, classroom, dark room, and photo studio.
-Hours: Tue.-Fri..
-11am-4pm. or by appt.
-Contact: 843/722-0697 or at (www. reduxstudios.org).
+Hours: Tue.-Fri., 11am-4pm, or by appt.
+Contact: 843/722-0697 or at (www.reduxstudios.org).

 The Charleston Museum, 360 Meeting Street, Charleston.
-Founded in 1773, is America's first museum.
+Founded in 1773. is America's first museum.
 Historic Textiles Gallery, Through Sept.
 15 - "The Art of Abstraction: Modernism in Quilting".
 Quilting has always been a means of creative expression, uniting color and pattern to form an object of purpose.
 Just as paint on canvas functions, the fabric pieces often work as artistic parameters, testing the visual acuity and imagination of the individual.
-We are pleased to announce a collaborative exhibition with the Gibbes Museum of Art in which abstract artwork will be displayed alongside the Museum's quilts to showcase the artistic beauty of both mediums.
+We are pleased to announce a collaborative exhibition with the Gibbes Museum of Art in which abstract artwork will be displayed alongside the Museum's guilts to showcase the artistic beauty of both mediums.
 Lowcountry Image Gallery, Ongoing - "A Historical Timeline of America's First Museum: 1773 - 2023".
 This timeline highlights the rich history of The Charleston Museum from its beginning to the present.
 Selected events from the past 250 years are showcased using iconic photographs from the Museum's Archives.
 The forebear of The Charleston Museum was founded on January 12, 1773, by members of the Charleston Library Society, when South Carolina was still a British colony.
 Although the form and substance of the institution has changed over two and a half centuries, its general purpose at the time of its creation - to educate - is still central to its mission today.
 Throughout its history, the Museum has experienced wars, natural disasters, and most recently a worldwide pandemic, yet it has continued to thrive.
 Today, The Charleston Museum houses more than 2.4 million objects, and each year over 100,000 people, from around the world and from all walks of life, come here to learn.
 We invite you to enjoy this timeline highlighting selected events from the Museum's rich past, from its beginning to the present, with iconic images from the Museum's Archives.
 Ongoing - Featuring the most extensive collection of South Carolina cultural and scientific collections in the nation, it also owns two National Historic Landmark houses, the Heyward-Washington House (1772) and the Joseph Manigault House (1803), as well as the Dill Sanctuary, a 580-acre wildlife preserve.
 Admission: Yes.
-Hours: Mon.-Sat., 9am-5pm & through the Summer months, Sun., 1-5pm.
-Contact: 843/722-2996 or at (www.charleston-
+Hours: Mon.-Sat., 9am-5pm